 Ensure that you watch where you go and keep your home secure.
 You can also get involved in a neighborhood community watch to collectively find solutions to the threat.
 If the situation persists, you can move to a more secure location.

-Failure can bring disappointment and can also slow the pace of progress.
+Failure is one of the most common real life problems.
+It can bring disappointment and can also slow the pace of progress.
 But failure is also part of life, and we have to learn to deal with it.
 But what do you do when an experience of failure weighs you down?

 You can read a book or biography to get inspired by other people’s success stories.